mashfiqur05/project_simulation_G7/PROJECT_FEATURES.md

 **Status: Implemented**

 "# Implemented Features"
+## F-2 Show demo or popular destinations
+## No user data is required
+## Suggestions are limited and generic

 "## F-7: Admins can review, approve, and monitor all public tour events to ensure they follow platform guidelines and are safe for users"
 "This helps prevent misuse and maintain a high-quality, reliable TravelMate community."
 "**Status: Implemented**"